 Option 2: Additional training

-Instead of turning to us first, you can take additional training at a college or university and then apply for a licence.
+Instead of turning to us first, you can take additional training at a college or university and complete your internship before applying for a licence.

 You may be entitled to study allowance for additional training – contact CSN.